Guide to your post study tour activities

 An informal presentation to your sponsor is an opportunity to share your scholarship experience.
-On your return from the study tour, the Business Engagement and Development team will assist with information and templates.
+On your return from the study tour, the Business Engagement team will assist with information and templates.
 Commonly, the duration of a presentation is 30-45 minutes with a PowerPoint presentation of around 10 slides.
 This presentation is not published.